HoudiniGraphql/houdini/README.md

 This will create a few necessary files, as well as pull down a json representation of your API's schema.
 Next, add the preprocessor to your sapper setup.
-Don't forget to add it to both the client and the server configurations!
+Don't forget to add it to both the client and the server configurations if you're using sapper.

 ```typescript
 import houdini from 'houdini-preprocess'